kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ### Keys description<br>
 **Normal operation:**<br>
 Encoder = to change the frequency at the cursor position<br>
 Left key = move the cursor to left.
-We can select the memory position using the encoder while holding the Left key.<br>
+We can select the memory position using the Encoder while holding the Left key.<br>
 Right key = move the cursor to right<br>
 Enter key = We can adjust the Waterfall gain with the Encoder while holding the Enter key.<br>
 Escape key = to enter on menu mode<br>